jjnanthakumar/py-stone-paper-scissor/README.md

 Note:
-    --> remember quoutes is only for your reference --> if u followed thes steps properly then sure the program will be executed
+    --> remember quoutes is only for your reference --> if u followed thes steps properly then sure the program will be executed --> any errors in code feel free to CONTACT ME "jjnanthakumar.github.io"